JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 As a nix lover, build systems make me feel some type of way.
 I've spent many, many, hours fighting/making dumb build systems.
 Zig caused me so little pain, it felt like a breath of fresh air.

 Like comptime, its all just zig.
 I didn't have to parse weird syntax to figure what esoteric build flags are being set.
-I had simple hop to definition in a zig file.
+I can do things like hop to definition, import other files, print debug, etc.

 My only "issue" is I didn't spend enough time making my build script "nice".
 Its easy to just make a giant `build` func that has a bunch of copied code instead of splitting up the build logic into separate funcs.